Interlibrary Borrowing (ILB) via ILLiad

 - All requests must be submitted through ILLiad in order to comply with U.S. Copyright regulations.
 ILB cannot accept requests via email, telephone or fax.

-- ILB service is limited to MIT-related research, scholarship, and work and is provided at no cost to current members of the MIT community.
+- ILB service is provided at no cost to current members of the MIT community.

 Due to budgetary constraints, the following types of requests cannot be filled via ILB/ILLiad: